PacktPublishing/Hands-On-Genetic-Algorithms-with-Python-Second-Edition/README.md

 ## "Hands-On" Video Tutorials
-The following series of video tutorials explains and demonstrates the Python programs contained in this repository:
+The following is a series of video tutorials, that explain and demonstrate each of the Python programs contained in this repository:
 [Hands-On Genetic Algorithms Playlist](https://www.youtube.com/watch?v=-gEjcoca0eo&list=PLT2RSfUt4goqwml-im6HvVrOZ6MH2RZOj)

 ## Installing Dependencies